samarsrivastav/medium/readme.md

-# Vibranthive
+# Medium Project
-Vibranthive is a modern blogging application inspired by platforms like Medium, designed to empower users to share their ideas and stories with the world.
+Medium is a modern blogging application inspired by platforms like Medium, designed to empower users to share their ideas and stories with the world.

 ## Tech Stack
 ### Frontend